ringzerocode/Assembly/README.md

 --------------------
-ASSEMBLER-SH + GDB:
+ASSEMBLER.SH + GDB:
 --------------------

-USE BASH SCRIPT TO ASSEMBLING AND DEBUG A ./assembler.sh helloWorld.s -g
+NOW YOU CAN USE BASH SCRIPT TO ASSEMBLE AND DEBUG AN EXECUTABLE.
+./assembler.sh helloWorld.s -g

+OUTPUT: